Azure/LAMP/docs/Manage.md

 ### If you set `htmlLocalCopySwitch` to true (this is the default now)

-Originally the `/azlamp/html` directory was shared across all autoscaled web VMs through the specified file server (Gluster or NFS), and this is not good for web response time.
+Originally the `/azlamp/html` directory was accessed by web server processes directly across all autoscaled web VMs through the specified file server (Gluster or NFS), and this is not good for web response time.
 Therefore, we introduced the `htmlLocalCopySwitch` that'll copy the `/azlamp/html` directory to